fsvreddit/toolboxnotesxfer/README.md

 ## Live synchronisation of new Toolbox usernotes with Reddit mod notes

-Once an initial bulk transfer has completed, you can choose to synchronise newly added Toolbox notes to Reddit mod notes (and in reverse) as they are added.
+You can choose to synchronise newly added Toolbox notes to Reddit mod notes (and in reverse) as they are added.
 This must be enabled in app settings.

+Synchronisation may be done even if a bulk transfer has not been done, but I recommend doing a bulk transfer early on if you intend to do one anyway.

 Only new additions are processed.
 Deletions are not currently handled.